princepathria/kvstore/cdk-kv/README.md

-# Welcome to your CDK Python project!
+# Welcome to your KV store CDK Python project!

-This is a blank project for Python development with CDK.
+This project will create
+* CI/CD pipeline - Github + CodeBuild + CodePipeline
+* Infrastructure resources - ALB + ECS Fargate

 The `cdk.json` file tells the CDK Toolkit how to execute your app.